Will the Real sRGB Profile Please Stand Up?

 From a practical point of view, in my own digital darkroom I've decided to use the Argyllcms variant of sRGB for all of my untagged sRGB images, for two reasons: First, most of my untagged images come from my Canon cameras, and the Argyllcms sRGB variant is very close to the Canon sRGB profile that came with my cameras.
 Second, I like the fact that the Argyllcms variant is color-balanced and normalized.
 So whenever my editing software asks if it should assign a "built-in" or "Internet Standard" sRGB profile, I say no and select the Argyllcms sRGB profile instead.

 Two final notes: First, there are many other "metadata" differences between the various ICC profiles (who made the profile, the copyright data, the intended viewing conditions, and so forth).
-You might find it entertaining to use the ICC Profile Inspector, the Argyllcms iccdump tool, iccToXml, and/or exiftool to take a look for yourself.
+You might find it entertaining to use the ICC Profile Inspector, the Argyllcms iccdump tool, iccToXml, and/or Exiftool to take a look for yourself.
 Much (but not all) of this metadata information can be stripped out or modified without making any difference in how the profile functions in your digital darkroom.
-But do tread carefully, verify with testing, and make sure you have a backup copy before altering your ICC profiles.
+But do tread carefully, verify with testing, be careful regarding copyrights, and make sure you have a backup copy before altering your ICC profiles.